raoconnor/raoconnor.github.io/_posts/2025-01-27-cloud-cost-comparison.md

 ## Totals Comparison

-These numbers are estimates and should not be taken to show that one provider is always cheaper, but there is not a huge amount of difference in this senario, as Move to Cloud costs would probably negate the difference between on-premises and cloud.
+These numbers are estimates and should not be taken to show that one provider is always cheaper, but there is not a huge amount of difference in the simple IaaS senario, as Move to Cloud effort would probably negate the difference between on-premises and cloud.

 ![Image-2](https://raoconnor.github.io/docs/assets/images/CloudCompare-3.png)